-Like their parents, morkies are small, energetic toy dogs who love their families.
-Because they can be vocal and territorial, they also make good watchdogs.
-Caring for a morkie is pretty straightforward: Consistent, positive training will help them with separation anxiety, they need a moderate amount of regular exercise, and grooming depends on how long you keep their hair.
+Like their parent breeds, morkies are small, energetic toy dogs who love their families.
+Because they can be vocal about unfamiliar people, they also make good watchdogs.
+Caring for a morkie is pretty straightforward: Consistent, positive training, a moderate amount of regular exercise, and regular grooming.
 The morkie coat, while typically long, is often kept in a short puppy cut.
-Morkies are also very low-shedding and have hair, not fur, so they’re hypoallergenic.
+Morkies are low shedding and considered to be a low-allergen dog.

 Like many of the new "designer breeds," there's not a lot of data or records kept on the morkie, but anecdotally at least, their popularity has skyrocketed in the last decade or so.
 They've even been seen out and about with celebrities such as Miley Cyrus and Steven Tyler.

 Morkies tend to get their coloring from their Yorkshire terrier parent.
 They can be black, brown, white, or even golden.
-Their coats tend to be long, though many morkie owners keep their dogs clipped short, and their ears can be either pointed like a Yorkie’s or a floppy like a Maltese’s.
+Their coats tend to be long, though many morkie owners keep their dogs clipped short, and their ears can be either pointed like a Yorkie or floppy like a Maltese.

-Because of this vocal tendency, they can make great watchdogs who will alert you to unfamiliar sounds or people.
+Because of this vocal tendency, they can alert you to unfamiliar sounds or people.
 Barking is also a trait you can work on training your dog to avoid when unnecessary, especially if you can put in the time from the moment you bring your morkie home.

-“They really love to just have one person that they're attached to,” says Irith Bloom, a certified dog trainer and board member at the Certification Council for Professional Dog Trainers.
-“Both the Maltese and the Yorkie, they'll tend to pick a person.
-So a morkie is also likely to have that trait where they bond to mom and they don't care about dad or they don't care about the kids.”
+"They really love to just have one person that they're attached to," says Irith Bloom, a certified dog trainer, board member at the Certification Council for Professional Dog Trainers and Daily Paws Advisory Board member.
+"Both the Maltese and the Yorkie, they'll tend to pick a person.
+So a morkie is also likely to have that trait where they bond to mom and they don't care about dad or they don't care about the kids."

 Morkies can get along with children (especially during playtime), but small children should be taught how to treat dogs gently.
 They also generally get along with other dogs, though always supervise playtime with new canine friends.
 Morkies are small dogs and can be injured by overzealous roughhousing.